Legal Considerations for Comfort Keepers Elderly Assistance in Greater Woodland, CA

 Advance Health Care Directives

-These are legal documents through which individuals specify the types of medical and non medical home care intervention and long-term care choices to be made on their behalf in the event they become seriously ill or incapacitated.
+These are legal documents through which individuals specify the types of elderly assistance and long-term care choices to be made on their behalf in the event they become seriously ill or incapacitated.

 Advance directives come in two forms:

 - A living will, which provides instructions for the types of health care that should be provided.

 - A durable power of attorney for health care, which appoints a person to make health-related decisions on the individual’s behalf when the individual is incapacitated.

 Both forms of advance directives are recommended.
 To make certain they are followed, seniors should discuss them with their loved ones and give copies to responsible family members, a personal physician, and other trusted individuals.

 All 50 states and the District of Columbia recognize the validity of advance directives, but state laws vary as to the details.
 Seniors should seek advice from their state’s bar association, local health care providers, physicians or attorneys when creating advanced directives.

 Wills and Trusts